therealozp/class-notes/comp arch/power.md

 ## power trends
-clock rate and power has both been increasing, but we have been working to limit power consumption.
+clock rate and power has both been increasing, but we have been working to limit power consumption. these two metrics are **correlated**, so they scale together

+leakage power became a major issue, and we reached the practical limit for cooling.

+**Moore's Law** and **Dennard Scaling**: faster, cheaper, lower-power general-purpose computers each year.

 ## reducing power
 suppose that a new CPU has the below specs. what is the impact on dynamic power?